VODAN-Development/Thinx/FAQ.md

 **Third:** Contact your system administrator or research coordinator

-**Remember:** You can't break anything!
-If stuck, just close everything and restart.
+Note: You can't break anything.
+If stuck, close everything and restart.

 ### I'm not good with computers.
 Is this for me?

-**Yes!** Thinx is designed for researchers, not programmers.
+Thinx is designed for researchers, not programmers.

 **You don't need to know:**
-- ❌ How to code
+- How to code
-- ❌ How databases work
+- How databases work
-- ❌ What RDF means
+- What RDF means
-- ❌ How Docker works
+- How Docker works

 **You only need to know:**
-- ✅ How to open files
+- How to open files
-- ✅ How to click buttons
+- How to click buttons
-- ✅ How to fill in forms
+- How to fill in forms

-**If you can use Excel or Word, you can use Thinx!**
+If you can use Excel or Word, you can use Thinx.

 ---